chromium/chromium/extensions/docs/component_extensions.md

 ## Examples of component extensions

 Over the years, there have been numerous component extensions.
-Today, some examples include the built-in PDF reader and the CryptoToken extension (used for enabling security key U2F on websites).
-In the past, the bookmark manager and the "cast" functionality were also implemented as extensions.
+Today, some examples include the built-in PDF reader.
+In the past, the bookmark manager, "cast" functionality, and the U2F security key API (CryptoToken) were also implemented as extensions.

 There are also component platform apps; ChromeOS historically had many of these.
 Now, the general guidance is to instead implement these features as